oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

   .. automodule:: rstblog

-<<<<<<< HEAD
 But this approach still suffers from the single-language problem!
-Sphinx's autodoc But this still suffers from the single-language problem!
 Sphinx's autodoc extension is focused on Python code.
 And while it is extensible, there is a challenge in creating good autodoc extensions for other languages: different languages use different syntaxes, so need to be parsed by a tool that understands the language.
 But often a high-quality parser of a particular language is not available in the Python ecosystem.
 So Sphinx autodoc extensions to pull in inline documentation from other languages are not consistently available or well-maintained.

 A Way Forward
 -------------